paulofranklins2/accounting-ledger-app/readme.md

 The Accounting Ledger CLI app is designed to help users easily add deposits, make payments, and view a running ledger of transactions.
 All data is stored in a `.csv` file to keep things simple and portable.
 The interface is entirely menu-driven and runs in the terminal.

+## 📊 Project Status

+🚧 Work in progress.
+See [TODO.md](TODO.md) for planned features and development progress.

 ## 💡 Features

 - **Add Deposits and Payments**